 The AEA is by far the largest professional organization of economists in North America.
 It is an umbrella organization including members of all specialties and perspectives.
-Basic dues includes online access to various economics journals.
+Anyone can join and basic dues are low.
+Membership includes online access to eight economics journals published by the AEA.
 More can be found by visiting AEA.

 Every January, the AEA and a number of smaller organizations sponsor joint four-day meetings in a major U.S. city.
 The meetings consist mostly of seminar sessions in which economists present their research.
 The formal name for these meetings is the "Allied Social Science Associations," but they include only economists.

-The AEA also publishes Job Openings for Economists, a newsletter published monthly (except in January and July).
-This newsletter is available in hardcopy form for about $20 per year, or free over the internet.
+The AEA also hosts Job Openings for Economists, a website for jobs in economics.
 Some of the nonacademic job openings listed do not require an advanced degree.

 NABE is an association of economists working in the private sector.
 Its members are mostly concerned with forecasting and the effects of government policies.
 Chapters in major cities sponsor regular meetings and speakers.
 Many of its members have BA, MA, or MBA degrees, rather than PhD degrees.